WHY RIDE OUT OF THE BOX™ SHIPPING?

 Our box uses a very cost-effective wooden brace that keeps the bike standing up without any need of the cardboard box.
+It's a Curbside invention!
 This lets us build enough space between the bike and box.
 Should the box be damaged the bike will be perfectly OK.

 You can see it here in action: